OpenNebula/docs/source/deployment/cloud_design/open_cloud_architecture.rst

 -  Management daemon (``oned``) and scheduler (``mm_sched``)
 -  Web interface server (``sunstone-server``)
--  Optional  services: OneFlow, OneGate, econe, ...
+-  Advanced components: OneFlow, OneGate, econe, ...

-.. warning:: Note that these components communicate through :ref:`XML-RPC <api>` and may be installed in different machines for security or performance reasons
+.. note:: Note that these components communicate through :ref:`XML-RPC <api>` and may be installed in different machines for security or performance reasons

 There are several certified platforms to act as front-end for each version of OpenNebula.
 Refer to the :ref:`platform notes <uspng>` and chose the one that better fits your needs.